greg-solomon/instagram-scraper/README.md

 `npm install`

-The most simplest way to use this script is to call the scraperApp function
+The simplest way to use this script is to call the scraperApp function

 `scraperApp(username[string], numberOfPosts[int], writeFile[boolean], verbose[boolean]);`